Mango Margaritas. Enjoy a homemade mango margarita without leaving home! These tart and sweet cocktails are quick, easy, and perfect for Taco Tuesday.

 - Only 4-ingredients plus the garnishes.

-- Make different flavored margaritas by swapping out the mango juice for a different fresh juice like pineapple, grapefruit, or blueberry.
+- Make different flavored margaritas by swapping out the mango juice for a different fresh juice like pineapple, grapefruit, blueberry, or watermelon.

 - Try adding fresh fruit to the drink like strawberries, diced peaches, raspberries, or diced mango.
 Either leave the fruit in pieces or use a blender to incorporate the fruit into the liquid.